-- (1) The Treasurer must- - (a) ensure that the financial records of the Chamber are kept in accordance with the Act; - (b) coordinate the preparation of the financial statements of the Chamber and their certification by the Council prior to their submission to the annual general meeting of the Chamber. - (2) The Treasurer must ensure that at least one other Council member in addition to the Secretary has access to the accounts and financial records of the Chamber.
+- (1) The Treasurer must- - (a) ensure that the financial records of the Chamber are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Chamber and their certification by the Council prior to their submission to the annual general meeting of the Chamber. - (2) The Treasurer must ensure that at least one other Council member has access to the accounts and financial records of the Chamber.